jordan4ibanez/moongl_test/README.md

 **A learning experience for moongl**

+This is built utilzing [Moonlibs](https://github.com/stetre/moonlibs) https://github.com/stetre/moonlibs.
+Moonlibs is an awesome natively compiled api for C libraries using Lua to run the entire engine's logic.

-Probably only going to run on Linux
+Probably only going to run on Linux.
+Might pop up a Windows 10/11 script to install [Moonlibs](https://github.com/stetre/moonlibs) automatically.

 ---